solita/solita.github.com/_posts/2024-01-12-azure-without-secrets-part-1.md

 ![Screenshot of Entra admin center federated credential creation form](/img/azure-without-secrets-part-1/entra-federated-credential-subject.png)

 ## It's not just Azure and GitHub
-GitHub also has well documented examples of using OIDC in other services as well, not just Azure.
+GitHub also has well documented examples (e.g. [AWS](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services) and [GCP](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-google-cloud-platform)) of using OIDC in other services as well, not just Azure.
 And even better, you can fetch the JWT manually, enabling you to use it on any service because you're not limited to GitHub Actions available in the marketplace.

 And turning this the other way around, you can also do this in, for example, GitLab.
 It provides similar mechanism for fetching JWT for OIDC authentication.